 Practices of Classical Yoga

 Patanjali’s Yoga Sutra has four chapters containing 196 sutras.
 It focuses on – 1.
-Smadhi (blissful state), 2.
+Samadhi (blissful state), 2.
 Sadhana (practice), 3.
 Vibhuti (power) and 4.
 Kaivalya (liberation).
-As per Yoga Sutra, there are three kinds of practices mentioned in it.
-The first two practices are clearly mentioned, third one is invisible as described by great masters/teachers.
+As per Yoga Sutra, which purposes three kinds of practices from its eight limbs path (Ashtanga Yoga).
+First five limbs together are considered external practices (Bahiranga Sadhana) as part of Hatha Yoga (though not named as Hatha Yoga in Yoga Sutra) and the last three are limbs together is internal practice (Antaranga Sadhana).

 Components of Practices